Kocal/django-test-websockets/README.rst

     $ # Always in your virtual environment at your project root
     $ PYTHONPATH=.
 DJANGO_SETTINGS_MODULE=DjangoTestWebsockets.settings DjangoTestWebsockets/tornado_main.py

+Also, I will use my own `django polls app <https://github.com/Kocal/django-polls>`_ to see if Django (polls app and administration dashboard) works fine.

 Compatibility
 -------------
 To lurk moar, you can read the official documentation about `Tornado WebSocket <http://www.tornadoweb.org/en/stable/websocket.html>`_.